w-diana/100_days_Python_Challenge/Day_23 - The Turtle Crossing/README.md

 # The Turtle Crossing Game
 ### Overview: ###
 _________________
-I created the Turtle Crossing game usine Object Oriented Programming (OOP).
+I created the Turtle Crossing game using Object Oriented Programming (OOP).

 How the Game works:
 1. A turtle moves forwards when you press the "Up" key.
 It can only move forwards, not back, left or right.